uskov-anton/experiment-webpack-static-site/README.md

 # experiment-webpack-static-site

-The experiment of creating static pages using webpak
+The experiment of creating static pages using webpack